What is Beckwith-Wiedemann syndrome?

 Children with the syndrome should be monitored for signs and symptoms of low blood sugar, and routinely screened for developmental abnormalities and abdominal tumors at regular intervals by ultrasound until eight years of age.
 Parents should receive genetic counseling about the cause of the syndrome and possibility of recurrence in the next child.

-Why come to the International Center for Limb Lengthening for treatment of Beckwith-Wiedemann syndrome?
+Why choose the International Center for Limb Lengthening for treatment of Beckwith-Wiedemann syndrome?